ricterra/data-analyst-udacity/README.md

 ### Project 1

-Brief description: Estabilish SQL queries to extract climate data from DB (temperature vs time), read data in jupyter-notebook and create simple visualizations.
+<b>Brief description:</b> Estabilish SQL queries to extract climate data from DB (temperature vs time), read data in jupyter-notebook and create simple visualizations.
 It's also recommended to use average mean to smooth the dataset for a better plot visualization.
 At the end, a report must be done with the final remarks.

 ### Project 2